kch0p/Legal-Studies-BPD-Project/README.md

-# Legal Studies 123 Pset 2
+# Legal Studies 123 Project

 This is an analysis of BPD stops since their RIPA Compliance Update in 2020!
 This continues some of the kinds of [analysis done by The Center for Policing Equity](https://www.berkeleyside.org/wp-content/uploads/2018/05/Berkeley-Report-May-2018.pdf) and their work on BPD in 2018 on stop and crime data from 2012-2016.